dboddie-canonical-work/disgorged-docs/parts-environment-variables.rst

 ..
 12271.md

-.. \_parts-environment-variables:
+.. _parts-environment-variables:

 Parts environment variables
 ===========================

-When building a part to construct a snap, `Snapcraft <snapcraft-overview.md>`__ creates the following sets of environment variables that can optionally be used by a part’s build mechanism:
+When building a part to construct a snap, :ref:`Snapcraft <snapcraft-overview>` creates the following sets of environment variables that can optionally be used by a part’s build mechanism:

 -  `Locating directories <#parts-environment-variables-heading--locating-directories>`__